-- url (Required): URL to download - filename (Required): Name of the file to be created in the local storage

-- verify (Optional, Defaulted to True): When False, disables https certificate validation. - out: (Optional, Defaulted to None): An object with a write() method can be passed to get the output. stdout will use if not specified. - retry (Optional, Defaulted to 1): Number of retries in case of failure.
+- url (Required): URL to download.
+It can be a list, which only the first one will be downloaded, and the follow URLs will be used as mirror in case of download error. - filename (Required): Name of the file to be created in the local storage - verify (Optional, Defaulted to True): When False, disables https certificate validation. - out: (Optional, Defaulted to None): An object with a write() method can be passed to get the output. stdout will use if not specified. - retry (Optional, Defaulted to 1): Number of retries in case of failure.
 Default is overriden by general. retry in the conan.conf file or an env variable CONAN_RETRY. - retry_wait (Optional, Defaulted to 5): Seconds to wait between download attempts.
 Default is overriden by general.retry_wait in the conan.conf file or an env variable CONAN_RETRY_WAIT. - overwrite: (Optional, Defaulted to False): When True, Conan will overwrite the destination file if exists.
 Otherwise it will raise an exception. - auth (Optional, Defaulted to None): A tuple of user and password to use HTTPBasic authentication.
 This is used directly in the requests Python library.
 Check other uses here: https://requests.readthedocs.io/en/master/user/authentication/#basic-authentication - headers (Optional, Defaulted to None): A dictionary with additional headers. - requester (Optional, Defaulted to None): HTTP requests instance - md5 (Optional, Defaulted to ""): MD5 hash code to check the downloaded file. - sha1 (Optional, Defaulted to ""): SHA-1 hash code to check the downloaded file. - sha256 (Optional, Defaulted to ""): SHA-256 hash code to check the downloaded file.

-16.7.12 tools.ftp_download()
+16.7.12 tools.ftp download()